loopbackio/loopback.io/pages/en/lb3/Operation-hooks.md

   </tbody>
 </table>

-(&#42;) The operation `updateOrCreate` and `upsertWithWhere`do not provide any instance in the "before save" hook.
-Because we cannot tell in advance whether the operation will result in UPDATE or CREATE, we cannot tell whether there is any existing "currentInstance" affected by the operation.
+(&#42;) The operations `updateOrCreate` and `upsertWithWhere` do not provide an instance in the "before save" hook.
+Since it's impossible tell in advance whether the operation will result in UPDATE or CREATE, there is no way to know whether an existing "currentInstance" is affected by the operation.

 See the following sections for more details.